fsbolero/fsbolero.github.io/docs/Remoting.md

     ```

 * If you are not using dependency injection, you can replace your handler record value with a function taking `IRemoteContext` as argument and returning a record.

+#### Using several services

+You can of course define several remote services in the same application.
+Each of them needs to be registered by a separate call to `AddRemoting` in `ConfigureServices`.
+A single call to `UseRemoting` is enough in `Configure`.

 ### Authentication and authorization